Mukuldev21/Sauce-Demo-AI---E2E-Test-Automation/AI_TEST_STANDARDS.md

     3. **Assert:** Verify UI elements.

 **Example Instruction for Agent:**
-"If the test is 'Edit Customer', generate an API call step to create the customer first, then navigate directly to `/customer/{id}`."
+"If the test is 'Edit User', generate an API call step to create the user first, then navigate directly to `/users/{id}`."

 ---